Stacked barchart Tutorials¶

 I need at least:

-• a label column - that will display the list of the stacked bars, or your biggest entity: in our example, the geographical zones
+column - that will display the list of the stacked bars, or your biggest entity: in our example, the geographical zones - a

-• a groups column - that will display the list of the compartments of the stacked bars, or the breakdown of your entity: in our example, the media types
+column - that will display the list of the compartments of the stacked bars, or the breakdown of your entity: in our example, the media types - a

 Warning